openedx/edx-platform/README.rst

 delivery of online learning at any scale.
 The platform is written in Python and JavaScript and makes extensive use of the Django framework.
-At the highest level, the platform is composed of a monolith, some independently deployable applications (IDAs), and micro-frontends (MFEs) based on the ReactJS.
+At the highest level, the platform is composed of a modular monolith, some independently deployable applications (IDAs), and micro-frontends (MFEs) based on the ReactJS.

 This repository hosts the monolith at the center of the Open edX